domapic/domapic-base/README.md

 node ./server.js --name=fooName --fooOption=false
 ```

+Custom options defined for a service should be defined in CLI implementation too, to make them available from command line interface.
+Read the [CLI custom options and commands](#custom-options-and-commands) chapter for further info.

 Default options values (or saved values if the `--saveConfig` option is used) is saved to a file at `~/.domapic/<serviceName>/config/service.json`.
 This file can be edited manually, and the new values will be applied next time the service is started.

 ---